New Puppy Care

 - This vaccination is first given at or after 12 weeks of age.
 The next booster is given in one year.

 - This vaccination is given to prevent contagious tracheobronchitis or “kennel cough.”

 Remember to keep your puppy out of public parks, boarding kennels, dog daycares and places with large numbers of dogs until this initial series of vaccines is completed.

 We recommend using products produced by major manufactures with “AAFCO” printed on the label – avoid generic pet foods.
-Examples of premium pet foods we would recommend are Iams, Science Diet, Sensible choice and Purina One.
+Examples of premium pet foods we would recommend are Iams, Science Diet, Sensible choice and Purina One and Purina Pro Plan.
+There is no “best food for all dogs, and there are many good quality dog foods.
+What is important is how well your dog does on whatever food you select.
+If you puppy comes from a breeder we recommend staying with whatever food the breeder has recommended, at least for the first few months.
+Often the breeder has already experimented with a number of brands, and it is nice to have continuity with a new puppy.
 Both canned and dry formulations are acceptable.

 A recent 14 year study by Purina in Labrador Retrievers suggests that body conformation has a profound effect on both the length of the dog’s life and the development of arthritis.
 The thin dogs (ideal body conformation) in this study lived an average of two years larger and had 75% less arthritis.
 Therefore, it is probably more important how much you feed than what brand of food you choose.
 Exercise is important, but the most important factor in weight control in dogs and cats is the quantity fed.

 2. Chew toys

 Avoid chew toys that are very hard or that are less than 3 inches in diameter.
 The rule of thumb is that a chew toy should be soft enough to bend or be able to indent with your thumbnail.